o2lab/go2/README.md

 ### Configuration

-Update the gorace.yml file with your preferred config options and place it under the directory where gorace will be executed at.
+Update the gorace.yml file (located under go2/gorace) with your preferred config options and place it under the directory where gorace will be executed at.

 ### Running the tool